CalDymos/nuki-restbridge/README.md

 - [ESP32-poe-dev board](https://github.com/jorticus/esp32-poe-dev)
 - [wESP32](https://wesp32.com/)

-> 💡 If using PoE: A [PoE to USB/Ethernet splitter](https://www.berrybase.de/poe-splitter-rj45-48v-usb-type-c-stecker-5v-2-5a) can be used.
+> 💡 If using PoE: A [PoE to USB/Ethernet splitter](https://www.berrybase.de/poe-splitter-rj45-48v-usb-type-c-stecker-5v-2-5a) can also be used.

 ---

+## ✅ Recommended ESP32 Boards

+We recommend using dual-core ESP32 boards with stable BLE + Wi-Fi support and sufficient RAM:

+- ESP32-WROOM-32 (standard dual-core ESP32)
+- ESP32-WROVER (more RAM, ideal for PSRAM and SSL)
+- ESP32-DevKitC

+Avoid low-RAM models if using HAR or logging features extensively.

 ## 🚫 Not Recommended

-Avoid single-core ESP32 variants (e.g., ESP32-C3, C6, H2, Solo1).
-The bridge benefits from dual-core execution to handle BLE + REST effectively.
+Avoid single-core ESP32 variants such as:

+- ESP32-C3
+- ESP32-C6
+- ESP32-H2
+- ESP32-Solo1

+The bridge uses both CPU cores to handle BLE scanning, client connections, and webserver tasks.
+Single-core models may experience performance issues or instability.

 ---